cloud-gov/hhs-acf-uc-api/deploy.md

 bundle install
 ```

+## Deploy scripting

+Without a PaaS for deployment, the best option for scripting deploys is a tool called [Capistrano](http://capistranorb.com/).
+Capistrano solves the problems of maintaining shared resources between deploys such as database configuration and logs.

+Using this tool or another, database configuration is managed via a file that is copied in after the code is deployed: `config/database.yml`.
+The one checked into source control is setup for development/test environments, and can serve as an example for the one needed for production.
+See [Rails documentation (http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database) for more details on what this file contains and how it can be modified.

 ## Preparing the database

 The largest chunk of work will be preparing the database.
 This requires editing the file at `config/database.yml`.